Bitcoin Trading Guide for Beginners

 Support levels, in a sense, are the mirror image of resistance levels.
-They look like a “floor” Bitcoin’s price doesn’t seem to go below when the price drops .
-A support level will be accompanied by a lot of buy orders set at the level’s price.
-The high demand of a buyer at the support level cushions the downtrend.
+They look like a “floor” that Bitcoin’s price can’t seem to go below when the price drops.
+A support level will be accompanied by a lot of buy orders set at that price level.
+The high demand of buyers at that support level cushions the downtrend.

-Interestingly, both resistance and support levels are usually set around round numbers e.g. 10,000, 15,000 etc. The reason for that is that many inexperienced traders tend to execute buy or sell orders at round price points, thus making them act as strong price barriers.
+Interestingly, both resistance and support levels are usually set around round numbers e.g. 10,000, 15,000 etc. The reason for this is that many traders tend to execute buy or sell orders at round-numbered price points, thus making them act as strong price barriers.

 7. Common Trading Mistakes

-Great, you made it this far, and by now you should have enough know-how to go out and get some field experience.
-However, it’s important to remember that trading is a risky business and that mistakes cost money.
+Great, you made it this far!
+By now, you should have enough know-how to go out and get some field experience.
+However, it’s important to remember that trading is a risky business and that mistakes cost real money.

 Mistake #1 – Risking More than You Can Afford to Lose

 The biggest mistake you can make is to risk more money than you can afford to lose.
 Take a look at the amount you feel comfortable with.
 Here’s the worst-case scenario: You’ll end up losing it all.
 If you find yourself trading above that amount, stop.
 You’re doing it wrong.

 Trading is a very risky business.
-If you invest more money than you’re comfortable with, it will affect how you trade, and it may cause you to make bad decisions.
+If you invest more money than you’re comfortable with, it will affect how you trade, and it will likely cause you to make bad decisions.

 Mistake #2 – Not Having a Plan

-Another mistake people make when starting out with trading is not having an action plan that’s clear enough.
+Another mistake people make when starting out with trading is not having a clear action plan.
 In other words, they don’t know why they’re entering a specific trade, and more importantly, when they should exit that trade.
-So clear profit goals and stop-losses should be decided before starting the trade.

 Mistake #3 – Leaving Money on an Exchange